-The Budget Committee is comprised of the following membership:
+The Planning and Budget Committee is comprised of the following membership:

 - 2 voting Vice Presidents (with two non-voting Vice Presidents as resource on a rotating basis)

 - 2 ASO representatives

 - 2 Academic Senate representatives

 - 2 CSEA representatives

-- 2 SCEA representatives

-- · 2 SCCDAA representatives
+- 2 SCCDAA representatives

 - 1 Confidentials representative.

-In addition, the Budget Committee includes the following resource members who do not vote.
+In addition, the Planning and Budget Committee includes the following resource members who do not vote.

-- Director of Finance - Director of Research, Planning & Grants
+- Director of Finance

+- Director of Research, Planning & Grants

+- SCEA President/designee

+- Vice President Academic Affairs

+- Vice President Student Affairs

+- Vice President Employee Services

-The committee is co-chaired by the Vice President of Business and Financial Affairs and a non-administrative co-chair.
+The committee is co-chaired by the Vice President of Business and Financial Affairs, Academic Senate President, and Dean of Institutional Effectiveness.